Stocks slide on weak economic data

 |DOMINOS PIZZA INC

-Shares of Dow component Nike are trading lower after Duke University forward Zion Williamson was injured in a game against North Carolina, when his foot slid on the floor and his Nike-made shoe came apart.
+Shares of Dow component Nike fell after Duke University forward Zion Williamson was injured in a game against North Carolina, when his foot slid on the floor and his Nike-made shoe came apart.

 Shares of Domino’s Pizza were down after the firm reported fourth-quarter earnings, revenue and same-store sales that missed expectations.